caltechlibrary/andor/README.md

 An authenticated user exposes their user id to **And/Or**'s web service (e.g. via a JSON Web Token or Basic Auth header).
 A user's id maps to membership in roles.
-The role defines access to queues, queues are list objects with a matching value of `._Queue`.
+The role defines access to states, states are list objects with a matching value of `._State`.

 Unauthenticated users are treated as the "anonymous" user and are restricted by roles available for the "anonymous" user.